willfindlay/bpfbox-proof-of-concept/README.md

 Proof of concept for bpfbox permission model.

+## Warning:

+Do not run webserver.py on your own system.
+It is designed to be extremely insecure.

+Running it while bpf_program.py is running should actually be fine, but I do not make any guarantees.
+Exercise caution.

 ## Components

 - Vulnerable Flask webserver (with a backdoor that we want to defend against)